Facebook’s app could soon see video and voice calls added

 Years after removing direct messaging features from the main Facebook app, the social media giant looks to be considering their return as it tests the addition of voice and video calls to Facebook, according to Bloomberg.

-Facebook users were previously only able to make voice and video calls to other users through Facebook’s separate Messenger app, but the testing will see some accounts able to make these calls using the main app.
+Facebook users were previously only able to make voice and video calls to other users through Facebook’s separate Messenger app when on mobile, but the testing will see some accounts able to make these calls using the main app.

 Facebook’s director of product management, Connor Hayes, told Bloomberg the test is looking to streamline communication by removing the need to switch between the main Facebook app and Facebook Messenger.